-I will listen to your needs, what you hope to gain from your therapy session and together we will make a plan to reach your goal. whether it is stress reduction, alleviating PMS, managing menopausal symptoms, sleep hygiene, managing pain, managing migraine or irritable bowel syndrome, sinus problems, build up of ear wax , teething,
+I will listen to your needs, what you hope to gain from your therapy session and together we will make a plan to reach your goal.
+Whether it is stress reduction, alleviating anxiety, regulating your period, managing menopausal symptoms, helping with symptoms of PMS, sleep hygiene, managing pain, managing migraine or irritable bowel syndrome, managing lymphatic problems, sinus problems, build up of ear wax , teething,

 Complementary therapies can run alongside conventional medicine; but should not be used in place of.

-I have been interested in complementary/holistic therapies since I was at school (many moons ago).
-However being born in the 1970's and brought up on the East coast of Scotland - at that time there was not much call for complimentary or holistic therapists, and I was advised "it was not an option for a career", instead advised to be a "florist" (which actually looking back may not have been such a bad choice!!).
-When I did leave school I went on to train as a nurse and not a florist!
-I became a registered nurse in 1994, and I worked in hospitals in both Perth and Dundee.
-I met and married my husband in 1995, which led to my first son making his arrival in 1997, and my second in 2000.
-It was in 2000 I decided to change direction and started a qualification in Child development and Education, going on to work as part of a government initiative through "Sure start" and the local authority in Perth and Kinross - Working with the children of substance misusing parents, and the parents themselves. (it was a fantastic opportunity, and I feel very privileged to have had such a role) It was in this post I was very lucky to be given the opportunity to train as a baby massage teacher, teaching parents how to massage their baby safely, and how to promote confidence in the parents to be able do this, how to pick up on their baby's early communication - building lasting bonds and a life long skill.
+I have been interested in complementary/holistic therapies since I was at school.
+However being born in the 1970's and brought up on the East coast of Scotland - at that time there was not much call for reflexology or Indian head massage, and I was advised "it was not an option for a career".
+When I left school I went on to become a registered nurse.
+In 2000 I went on to gain a qualification in Child development and Education, going on to work as part of a government initiative through "Sure start" with a local authority.
+Working with the children of substance misusing parents, and the parents themselves. (it was a fantastic opportunity, and I feel very privileged to have had such a role) It was in this post I was very lucky to be given the opportunity to train as a baby massage teacher, teaching parents how to massage their baby safely, and how to promote confidence in the parents to be able do this, how to pick up on their baby's early communication - promoting much required lasting bonds and a life long skill.